Plawres Sanshiro: Antagonists

 Chairman of the World PlaWresting Association (WPWA) and henchman to José Garcia.
-Ballesteros is a self-important man who manipulates the Association, its Japanese branch (JPWA) and the Fighting-type Modeler League to further Garcia's ends.
-After Garcia develops his robot soldiers, he loses interest in PlaWrestling and cuts funding, leading an enraged Ballesteros to face off against Sanshiro in the series finale.
-Like Garcia, Ballesteros suffers no consequences for his villainous actions besides feeling defeated and humiliated.
+A self-important man who manipulates the Association, its Japanese branch (JPWA) and the Fighting-type Modeler League to further Garcia's ends.

-An enigmatic, beautiful woman riding a motorbike, Shiela spies on Sanshiro from the first episode and constantly manipulates events and people to force him to give up PlaWrestling.
-Eventually it is revealed that she works for José Garcia, who has convinced her that he will heal her brother's Mash's legs, who were disabled when Garcia's car crashed into Sheila's motorbike.
+An enigmatic woman who spies on Sanshiro and manipulates events to force him to give up PlaWrestling.
+She works for José Garcia, who has convinced her that he will heal her brother Mash's legs.
 After she realises Garcia's deception, Sheila becomes an ally of Sanshiro.
-She also has an unnamed female PlaWrestler.

-Boisterous and self-important, Kurosaki is Japan's national PlaWrestling champion for three consecutive years.
-However, he loses from Sanshiro in the first episode, partly due to damage his PlaWrestler, Mad Hurricane, sustained during the championship match.
-This event makes Kurosaki a fierce rival of Sanshiro, and they clash for most of the series.
+Boisterous and self-important, Kurosaki is Japan's national PlaWrestling champion for three consecutive years and the region's foremost Fighting-Type modeler, following the philosophy of winning at any cost.
+He becomes a fierce rival of Sanshiro after he loses to him in the first episode.
 Later on, Kurosaki becomes more sympathetic after seeing the troubles Sanshiro has to overcome and ends up his ally.
-Kurosaki is the region's foremost Fighting-Type modeler, following the philosophy of winning at any cost.

 Other characters

-In contrast with Kurosaki, Narita is the region's foremost Hobby-type modeler.
-Hobby-types generally view PlaWrestling as a contest of skill and place the well-being of their PlaWrestlers above winning.
+The region's foremost Hobby-type modeler, viewing PlaWrestling as a contest of skill and placing the well-being of one's PlaWrestler above winning.
 Narita is down-to-earth, intelligent, collected and has the respect of Sanshiro and his team, but his attitude sometimes makes him take things too seriously and appear cold and distant.
 Narita's PlaWrestler is called Ikaros Wing.